 From popular television shows to reprints of iconic pin-up models, you can find vintage makeup around nearly every corner you look.
 As vintage enthusiasts know, one of the easiest ways to resemble a bygone era is to embrace the makeup styles and products people used in that period.
-Take a look at a few of these vintage makeup brands for how they shaped the faces of the past, and how they continue to shape faces today.
+Take a look at a few of the best vintage makeup brands, how they shaped the faces of the past, and how they continue to shape faces today.

 The First Wave of Makeup Brands

 Max Factor was a makeup artist and engineer who was born in Poland in 1877 and immigrated to the United States in 1904, taking his handcrafted beauty products to the World's Fair that same year.
 Although his makeup company officially began in 1909, it wasn't until 1914 that it became a household name.
 Factor had made improvements to the greasepaint used to prime film actors for the screen; Flexile Greasepaint was the first of many innovations that Factor released to awaiting audiences.
 Quickly, Factor became the makeup artist to the stars and helped the film studios create their star personas, such as when Factor dyed Jean Harlow's dark locks a platinum blonde.
-Here are a few of the company's other notable innovations, some of which you can still purchase.
+Explore some of the company's other vintage beauty products, some of which you can still purchase.

 - The Colour Harmony Principle - This was a system devised in 1918 to coordinate makeup shades to a woman's hair, eye, and skin coloring.